 After the competition ended, we decided to expand the scope of the project to include more drugs, more genes, and more features.
 Many of the original team members moved on and we brought on a new developer to continue the project.
 This developer refactored the existing code into an alpha build.

-We decided to conduct some usability testing on our alpha to provide direction for future development.
-I was tasked to lead the usability testing sessions and bring our findings back to the team to drive further development.
+I was tasked to lead the usability testing sessions and bring our findings back to the team to drive further development of the tool.

 We ran two rounds of qualitative usability testing.
 For the first round, we conducted six user testing sessions with 10 participants between December 2019 and February 2020.
 The second round was conducted with 10 more participants from May to June 2020, done remotely over Zoom due to COVID-19 safety measures.

 The participants tested came from a variety of backgrounds, including physicians, pharmacologists, lab technicians, industry professionals, and pharmacists.
 Many of these participants were contacts and colleagues of our challenge lead.

 We prepared a number of scenarios for participants, which we believed would be similar to their day-to-day work.
 For example, we would ask a doctor to prescribe a particular drug to a patient or we would ask a lab technician to do data entry and report generation.